 DiGRA Australia

 In the case of repeated offending behaviour, DiGRA will take any action deemed appropriate to resolve the situation and make the space welcoming.
 Examples of such action include: verbal warnings, written warnings, temporary or permanent barring from DiGRA events and online spaces.

 If you feel that someone is making you or the space feel uncomfortable, if you see that someone else is being made to feel unsafe, or if you have any other concerns, please contact the organizers.
-You may do this in person (staff will be identified at the opening sessions) or via email to Mahli-Ann Butt <mahli-ann.butt@sydney.edu.au> or Marcus Carter <marcus.carter@sydney.edu.au> .
+You may do this in person (staff will be identified at the opening sessions) or via email to Mahli-Ann Butt <mahliann.butt@unimelb.edu.au> or Malcolm Ryan<malcolm.ryan@mq.edu.au>.
 Our representatives will be happy to assist you with action, the provision of security or appropriate next steps.

 Acknowledgements

 These policies and initiatives are inspired and motivated by several excellent organisations that have established similar policies before DiGRA, in particular ReFIG, as well as Different Games and AOIR.
-Further thanks to the DiGRA Diversity Committee and Emily Flynn-Jones for their recommendations for initiatives to introduce at DiGRA 2017 and being continued at DiGRAA 2019.
+Further thanks to the DiGRA Diversity Committee and Emily Flynn-Jones for their recommendations for initiatives to introduce at DiGRA 2017, which were continued at DiGRAA 2019 by Mahli-Ann Butt and Marcus Carter, and now DiGRAA 2023, where the policy has gone unchanged.
 We also thank the Canadian Game Studies Association, from whom we have borrowed several great ideas for ensuring an inclusive conference.

+DiGRA Australia